muggy8/improbable/have-and-havenot/fm9kS34V.md

 Thinking back, it took 4 or 5 weeks after I finished the initial prep to finally summon Phanna.

-However, I still cant shake the feeling of unease.
+However, I still can't shake the feeling of unease.

 After all, this would be my last summoning.